 Of course, it plays the radio and plays your cassettes, as well as records to cassette.
-The latter being important right now as a resurgence in ‘cassette culture’ hasn’t been matched with a lot of kit on the shelves.
+The latter being important right now as a resurgence in ‘cassette culture’ hasn’t been matched with a lot of units on the shelves.
 As a rule, cassette playback means vintage kit.
-It is still quite rare to see new kit for your tapes.
+It is still quite rare to see new playback devices for your tapes.

 As for the radio, FM reception has been added to modern-day DAB.
 But that’s not the only addition from beyond the 1980s.

-The output is courtesy of 2 x 40-watt speakers, there are ports for headphones, a microphone and more plus a couple of aerials to get the radio reception just right.
-It does pretty much everything but play your vinyl!
+The output of this one is 2 x 40-watt speakers; there are ports for headphones, a microphone and more, plus a couple of aerials to get the radio reception just right.
+It does pretty much everything but play your vinyl.

-It’s available in silver (my personal favourite) and black, with the unit selling from £210.
+It’s available in silver (my personal favourite) and black, with the unit selling for £270